vectordotdev/vector/docs/specs/component.md

 #### BytesReceived

-*Sources* MUST emit a `BytesReceived` event immediately after receiving bytes from the upstream source and before the creation of a Vector event.
+*Sources* MUST emit a `BytesReceived` event immediately after receiving and (optionally) filtering bytes from the upstream source and before the creation of a Vector event.

 * Properties
   * `byte_size`